 This vehicle can fly 210 days independently and is designed to reach the international space station and return to Earth.
 Several partnerships with ESA (European Space Agency) and NASA have been announced.

 Ready to launch?
-An unmanned orbital test flight of the Dream Chaser test vehicle is planned for 1 November 2016, launching on an Atlas V rocket from Kennedy Space Center.
-It is hoped that astronaut flights will follow in 2017, with tourism flights still just a future concept at this stage.
+An unmanned free-flight to test the vehicle’s low-atmosphere control and landing capabilities is planned for spring 2017, in California.
+It is hoped that astronaut flights will follow, with tourism flights still just a future concept at this stage.

 Space capsules are the most tried and tested passenger spacecraft and have been used in most of the manned space programs to date.
 And while these flights are not yet available to any would-be space tourist, a handful of high profile private individuals have already made a trip into space, after undertaking considerable astronaut training.